 Joining the Green Construction Movement in Iowa

-In response to the growing green movement in Iowa, Iowa City Ready Mix continued on its innovative path to become the first producer in the state to adopt carbon utilization technology and reduce the amount of cement in its concrete mixes.
+In response to the growing green movement in Iowa, Iowa City Ready Mix continued on its innovative path to become the first producer in the state to adopt carbon utilization technology / sustainable concrete and reduce the amount of cement in its concrete mixes.

 “I always knew that Iowa City was big on trying to be as green as possible, so I’ve always tried to look for ways we can reduce our carbon footprint around here,” said Matt Knepper, General Manager of Iowa City Ready Mix.